Dance

 Ballet West continues its season with “The Rite of Spring,” Friday night at the Lawson Capitol Theatre.
 This triple-bill program explores the music of Igor Stravinsky while also examining the commonalities and differences of works created over the span of a century.

 The program opened with the Utah premiere of Jiří Kylián’s Symphony of Psalms.
-Kylián’s choreography is kinetic, requiring dancers with … Read More
+Kylián’s choreography is kinetic, requiring … Read More

 Ballet West II takes the spotlight for a light-hearted family “Aladdin” – Mar 29, 2025